-- 5. Participation in Games: It shall be a condition of participation in the Games, that all Team Support will enter into an agreement with the NZOC to be appointed to a Games Team. - 6.
+- 5. Participation in a Games: It shall be a condition of participation in a Games, that all Team Support will enter into an agreement with the NZOC to be appointed to a Games Team. - 6.
 Obligations: Team Support will be made aware of their obligations under their agreement with the NZOC, as well as the necessity to co-operate in the event of an investigation. - 7.
-Violation at Games: Where it is alleged that a Team Support member has breached their agreement with the NZOC during the Games Period, the NZOC may take such steps that it considers appropriate under the agreement it has with the Team Support member.
-The breach may also be considered in accordance with the rules in force for the Games. - 8.
-Violation outside Games: Where it is alleged that a Team Support member has committed a breach of their agreement with the NZOC outside of the Games Period, the allegation shall be determined by the Member Federation and/or legislation as may be applicable.
-The NZOC may take such additional steps that it considers appropriate under its agreement with the Team Support member.
+Violation at a Games: Where it is alleged that a Team Support member has breached any term of their agreement with the NZOC during the Games Period, the NZOC may take such steps that it considers appropriate under the agreement it has with the Team Support member.
+The breach may also be considered in accordance with the rules in force for the Games.
+The Member Federation may take such additional steps that it considers appropriate under the Team Support member. - 8.
+Violation outside of a Games: Where it is alleged that a Team Support member has committed a breach of their agreement with the NZOC outside of the Games Period, the allegation shall be determined by the Member Federation, any other applicable authority (including the International Federation) and/or legislation as may be applicable.
+The NZOC may take such additional steps that it considers appropriate under its agreement with the Team Support member. - 9.
+Violation both within and outside Games Period: Where it is alleged that a Team Support member has committed a breach of their agreement with the NZOC that runs over a period within the Games period and outside of the Games Period, the allegation shall be determined by the NZOC and/or Member Federation, any other applicable authority (including the International Federation) and/or legislation as may be applicable in accordance with the rules in force.